The effects of Traumatic Brain Injury

 - Convulsions or seizures

 If any symptoms follow a head injury, whether that’s a few days or a few weeks, it is essential to get help.
 A mild brain injury is still a serious injury requiring quick attention and accurate diagnosis.

 If there is a damaging blood clot or internal bleeding, neurosurgery will be necessary.
 Research and evidence of severe, untreated TBI indicates to life-long effects such as neurodegeneration and increased risks of developing Alzheimers, Parkinsons and Motor Neuron Disease.

 The recovery timeline differs from person to person, but mild TBI signs can disappear within weeks.
 Moderate to severe TBI symptoms last for much longer and may be permanent, persistent and progressive.

 However there is effective support and treatment for managing symptoms and finding the path to recovery.
 Rehabilitation aims to minimise the long-term effects of TBI and allow the survivor to live a fulfilling life.
 Rehabilitation depends on the individual but can include:

 - Clinical neuropsychology

 TBI may lead to medical discharge from the Armed Forces since sometimes even mild TBI affects the ability to make decisions, drive vehicles, handle weapons, and control aggression; factors which put those involved and others at risk.

 Medical staff might be unable to provide definite answers in the early stages of recovery and stabilising the condition will be their main priority.
 During rehabilitation or at a later stage, the long-term difficulties will become apparent.

-If you have been affected by a military injury, or want to learn more about claims surrounding medical discharge, please contact our dedicated team at MilitaryEnquiries@wilkinchapman.co.uk or call our freephone number 0800 046 2567 during office hours.
+If you have been affected by a military injury, or want to learn more about claims surrounding medical discharge, get in touch with our team to see how we can help.
+Email MilitaryEnquiries@wilkinchapman.co.uk outside of office hours, or call our freephone number 0800 046 2567 on weekdays between 9am and 5pm.